Netcracker/DRNavigator/documentation/public/architecture.md

 ## Sm-check

-`sm-check` is a set of tools to check network connectivity between geographically distributed clusters on IaaS level.
-It could be used for IPIP protocol conneectivity check and TCP ports connectivity check.
+`sm-check` is a [container image](https://github.com/Netcracker/DRNavigator/pkgs/container/sm-check) with a set of tools to check network connectivity between geographically distributed clusters (DR) on IaaS level.
+It could be used for [IPIP protocol connectivity check](https://github.com/Netcracker/KubeMarine/blob/main/documentation/Kubecheck.md#017-ip-in-ip-encapsulation) and TCP ports connectivity check.
+Installation is manual and required on each DR site.